Estimated read time: 4 minutes

 Things to consider

 The most significant change in my process has been the time limit that shows on TV have to deal with.
-The shows on the network are either 27 minutes or 57 minutes.
+The shows on the network are either 26 minutes or 56minutes.
 So that means I can’t submit a 38-minute episode, which was my previous average.

-So my options were to either edit a show down or cut it at 27 minutes and make sure that my guests knew about the time limit.
+So my options were to either edit a show down or cut it to 26 minutes and make sure that my guests knew about the time limit.
 It takes a little bit of getting used to and sometimes can feel slightly rushed.

 If I have five questions, I have just five minutes per question.
 When you have a good conversation, that’s not very much.

 But I also want to be efficient with my content.
-So having the 27-minute time limit can be a good container to stick to.
+So, the 26-minute time limit can be a good container to stick to.
 After doing 100 of my 500 total episodes this way, I would say the experience has been positive.
 The time limit actually helps.
 It keeps the conversation on track.

 There are also other strategies you can utilize.
 For example, for my 400th podcast episode, I had a bunch of clips from previous guests.
 Way too many to fit into a 27-minute show.
 So I just cut the livestream and TV version to 27 minutes.